 Each of these texts address the role and definition of participatory politics.
 They focus upon the individual interactions that provide the basis of political society.
 Barber centers his writing around the way private and public interests come into play through political interactions while Saco uses the new social spaces created by the internet as a means to investigate the ramifications for democracy.

 The role of space and social interaction is central to both texts.
-Barber views the physical location of a citizen as an inherent part of strong democracy. ((Barber, Benjamin R. Strong Democracy: Participatory Politics for a New Age.
-Berkeley: University of California Press, 2003.
-267)) This physical proximity to other citizens allows for the types of meaningful conversations that he outlines earlier in the book to occur.
-For Barber strong democracy is, in part, defined by the ability to take private interests and reformulate them as movements for a more communal goal. ((Barber, 119.))
+Barber views the physical location of a citizen as an inherent part of strong democracy.
+1 This physical proximity to other citizens allows for the types of meaningful conversations that he outlines earlier in the book to occur.
+For Barber strong democracy is, in part, defined by the ability to take private interests and reformulate them as movements for a more communal goal.
+2

 In a similar vein, Saco’s Cybering Democracy investigates the role of the internet in politics through the lense of physical and socially constructed space.
 Saco relates the difficulties that faced the Founding Fathers to a similar challenge that is facing modern American politics.
 This problem is one of scale and specifically how to bring worthwhile and meaningful interaction to a geographically and culturally diverse set of citizens.
 The internet provides a new construction of social space and the challenge is to find a definition of politics that scales to this level.